 - What business management program are you familiar with?

-- Tell me about a situation in which you’d to deal with a tough customer.
+- Tell me about a situation in which you had to deal with a tough customer.

 - What office manager responsibilities do you like least and most?